 It’s full-speed ahead on the mobile libraries project.
 There are 6 code repositories, each with an issue tracker (to record tasks and issues), and project board to track progress.

 |A standardised schema for mobile library open data

-|Scripts to transform existing data into our schema|
+|Scripts to transform existing data into the schema

 |Where all the data will be held and retrieved/updated

-|Application Programming Interface to the database, to allow us to build applications
+|Application Programming Interface for the data, to allow us to build applications

 |Website to update mobile library services data

 |Public website to provide maps and timetables of the data

 Basically, we don’t want or need ‘traditional’ authentication.
-We need something else.

-Authentication but no authentication?
+Authentication but not authentication

 We then have two principles we can build on:

-- Being able to receive an email to that domain is a secure enough way of checking a person is a member of a service
+- Being able to receive an email to that domain is a secure way of checking a person is a member of a service

 - When a member of staff wishes to log in to the system, they enter their email address.

-- If it is, the system generates a ‘token’ (using JSON web tokens).
+- If it IS, the system generates a ‘token’ (using JSON web tokens).
 This will create an encrypted series of characters that can act like a password.